MoVA: Adapting Mixture of Vision Experts to Multimodal Context: MoVA Methodology

+\textbf{Pipeline of Context-aware Routing.} The context-aware expert routing strategy aims to employ the impressive tool-use capacity of LLM to select vision experts with strong relevance to the user's image and instruction from a model pool.
 Specifically, we perform the context-aware expert routing in three steps during inference.
 First, the input image, user questions, and descriptions of expert models are converted into appropriate instructions that prompt the MLLM to perform expert selection.
-An example of the prompt instruction input and selection output is shown in~\cref{tab:example_prompt}.
-Such a routing task does not require high-resolution input images, hence we directly downsample the base encoder's visual feature to obtain a coarse image embedding (\eg, $64$ image tokens).
-Considering the difference between routing instructions and conventional multimodal data, avoiding task conflict is necessary.
-We integrate additional lightweight expert-routing LoRA layers into the LLM for accurate expert routing and further disentangle the routing task from original multimodal tasks (\eg, conversation about natural scenes).
+An example of the prompt instruction input and selection output is shown in Table~\ref{tab:example_prompt}.
+Such a routing task does not require image details and high-resolution input images, hence we directly downsample the base encoder's visual feature to obtain a coarse image embedding (\textit{e.g.}, $144$ image tokens).
 The downsampled image tokens and instruction tokens are then fed to the LLM as inputs.
 Finally, the LLM generates the output text and we parse it to determine which vision expert should be selected for fine-grained knowledge extraction in the second stage.
-For instance, as depicted in~\cref{tab:example_prompt}, the LLM directly outputs the option's letter of DINOv2 and Pix2Struct, thus we only utilize them for the subsequent extraction.
+For instance, as depicted in Table~\ref{tab:example_prompt}, the LLM directly outputs the option's letter of DINOv2 and Pix2Struct, thus we only utilize them for the subsequent extraction.
 During training, we do not perform context-aware expert routing and replace the routing outputs with our routing annotations to improve efficiency.